JoshMorrison99/my-nuceli-templates/README.md

 - https://twitter.com/OmarHashem666/status/1602415798206795782

 ## CVE-2022-46169
 This template is more used for finderprinting the technology of `CVE-2022-46169` rather than actually exploiting it.
 If this template goes get triggered, then it is a good idea to follow the steps outlined in the PoC below to try and exploit it.
+If you do end up finding a vulnerable website, you can use this metasploit module to exploit it: https://twitter.com/WynterErik/status/1605958628938108928
 - https://github.com/0xf4n9x/CVE-2022-46169

 ## CVE-2022-2414